Blog

 Read More

-• What Parents Need to Know About Lyme Disease in Kids
+• What to Know About Lyme Disease in Children

 Lyme disease affects an estimated 476,000 Americans every year, in both adults and children.
 Though it’s treatable when caught early, many people can go undiagnosed for years without realizing it.
 However, because untreated Lyme disease can lead to serious long-term symptoms affecting the heart, joints, and nervous system, it’s important for parents to be aware…